nikogura/kubectl-ssh-oidc/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Release](https://img.shields.io/github/v/release/nikogura/kubectl-ssh-oidc)](https://github.com/nikogura/kubectl-ssh-oidc/releases)

-A kubectl plugin that provides **passwordless authentication** to Kubernetes clusters using SSH keys from ssh-agent or filesystem and Dex Identity Provider.
+A kubectl plugin that provides **passwordless authentication** to Kubernetes clusters using SSH keys and Dex Identity Provider with SSH connector support.

+> **Note**: This repository contains only the kubectl plugin.
+The server-side SSH connector for Dex is maintained in a separate fork at [github.com/nikogura/dex](https://github.com/nikogura/dex) and is intended for upstream contribution to Dex.

 ## 🚀 Overview